eastshoremining/Innosilicon/README.md

-# Mining-Document
+# Innosilicon
-All about cryptocurrency mining
+All about Innosilicon Miners